 How can you effectively manage something if you can’t clearly see it?
 This has always been one of the fundamental challenges businesses have faced when trying to control employee expenses reports.

-It’s a problem caused by the traditional manual and paper-based methods which companies have used to handle claims, helping to create a kind of organizational ‘fog’ around expenses reports.
+It’s a problem caused by the traditional manual and paper-based methods that companies have used to handle claims, helping to create a kind of organizational ‘fog’ around expenses reports.

 But the emergence of digital expense reporting systems is helping to overcome these problems and is giving businesses the ability to start seeing exactly what’s going on within their expenses setup.